-- .10 The sizes and colours of wires shall be in accordance with the CSA and the Canadian Electrical Code, and Clause 2.5. - .11 The panel builder shall group and form wiring into a loop when going from a fixed part of the panel to a door such that there is sufficient slack to minimize strand fatigue and breaking.
-Each end of the loop shall be properly supported. - .12 Ethernet Patch Cords - .1 Requirements: - .1 Cat-5e. - .2 Jacket colour: Blue. - .13 Wiring Duct - .1 All wires shall be run in narrow slot wiring duct - .1 Approved Manufacturer: - .1 Panduit - .2 Or approved equal in accordance with B6. - .2 Wiring Duct shall be installed on both sides of the panel and between the DIN rails. - .3 Wire or cable, connected to internal device or arriving from external device, shall be uncovered by Wiring Duct for a maximum of 10 cm. - .4 120 VAC wires cannot share wiring duct with 10 VDC, 24 VDC or 4-20 mA wires, but can cross their path. - .5 All DC, AC, and thermocouple wiring shall be routed in separate wireways to prevent signal interference. - .14 Wire ties shall be non-metallic. - .15 Wiring shall be arranged to be readily accessible for inspection and maintenance. - .16 The wiring arrangement shall not interfere with access to panel-mounted devices or spaces for future equipment. - .12 Overcurrent Protection - .1 Panel-mounted devices and all control circuits shall be protected by appropriately sized fuses or circuit breakers. - .13 Internal Lighting - .1 Difficulties resulting from electrical noise generated by fluorescent lamps shall be corrected. - .14 Cooling and Heating Systems - .1 Control panels shall be designed for the environmental conditions of the installation location.
+- .8 All analog signal wiring shall be 18 AWG shielded twisted pairs such as Belden No. 8760, or an approved equivalent.
+Shield wires exiting the jacket must be covered with a black heat shrink, and the overall cable at the jacket end must also be covered with a heat shrink. - .9 All 24 VDC or 120 VAC discrete signal panel wiring shall be 16 AWG TEW stranded conductor. - .1 Increase the size of power wiring, 12 AWG minimum. - .10 The sizes and colours of wires shall be in accordance with the CSA and the Canadian Electrical Code. - .11 The panel builder shall group and form wiring into a loop when going from a fixed part of the panel to a door such that there is sufficient slack to minimize strand fatigue and breaking.
+Each end of the loop shall be properly supported. - .12 Ethernet Patch Cords - .1 Requirements: - .1 Cat-6A. - .2 Jacket colour: Blue. - .13 Wiring Duct - .1 All wires shall be run in narrow slot wiring duct such as such as Panduit or an approved equivalent. - .2 Wiring Duct shall be installed on both sides of the panel and between the DIN rails. - .3 Wire or cable, connected to internal device or arriving from external device, shall be uncovered by Wiring Duct for a maximum of 10 cm. - .4 120 VAC wires cannot share wiring duct with 10 VDC, 24 VDC or 4-20 mA wires, but can cross their path. - .5 All DC, AC, and thermocouple wiring shall be routed in separate wireways to prevent signal interference. - .14 Wire ties shall be non-metallic. - .15 Wiring shall be arranged to be readily accessible for inspection and maintenance. - .16 The wiring arrangement shall not interfere with access to panel-mounted devices or spaces for future equipment. - .15 Overcurrent Protection - .1 Panel-mounted devices and all control circuits shall be protected by appropriately sized fuses or circuit breakers. - .16 Internal Lighting - .1 Difficulties resulting from electrical noise generated by fluorescent lamps shall be corrected. - .17 Cooling and Heating Systems - .1 Control panels shall be designed for the environmental conditions of the installation location.
 Cooling and heating systems shall be in accordance with the specific NEMA rating required by NEMA ICS 6 and NEMA 250.